NHS 119 – British Sign Language (BSL) Service

 Sometimes the law allows the NHS to share your personal information without your permission, for example, to investigate a serious crime or to protect a child.

-All NHS organisations are required to appoint a Caldicott Guardian to ensure patient information is handled in accordance with legal and NHS regulations.
+All NHS organisations are required to appoint a Data Protection Officer (DPO) and Caldicott Guardian to ensure patient information is handled in accordance with our legal and policy requirements.

-The Data Protection Act 1998 allows you to find out what information about you is held by NHS 119.
-This is known as the “right of subject access”.
+The UK General Data Protection Regulation (GDPR) allows you to find out what information about you is held by NHS England.
+This is known as the “right of access” or “right of subject access”.